rifusaki/rifusaki.github.io/_pages/CV-en.md

 author_profile: true
 ---

-Physics student at Universidad Nacional de Colombia with experience in data analysis, visualization, and data pipeline development.
+Physics student at Universidad Nacional de Colombia and Data Engineer at Intwo with experience in data analysis, visualization, and data pipeline development.
 Proficient in Python (pandas, numpy, scipy, matplotlib) and R (ggplot2) for data processing and analysis.
 Currently developing skills in machine learning with PyTorch and geographic information systems.
-Experience in collaborative work, research, and technical translation.
+Experience in collaborative work, research, technical translation, and mainstreaming gender and sexuality topics in the university environment.

-*Data Analysis • Python • R • SQL • Machine Learning • Data Visualization*
+*Data Analysis • Data Engineering • Python • R • SQL • Machine Learning • Data Visualization*

 ## Technical Skills